-Issues like the greenhouse effect, global warming, and climate change are not new in the field of science.
-In fact, as alluded to the introductory paragraph, they have been thought about for decades.
+Issues like the greenhouse effect, global warming and climate change are not new in the field of science.
+As alluded to in the introductory paragraph, they have been thought about for decades.
 However, as the world becomes more industrialized, people are more likely to experience the devastating effects of these greenhouse gases.

-As a citizen of this planet, what do you think can you do to decrease the emissions of greenhouse gases as well as to alleviate the effects of climate change?
+As a citizen of this planet, what can you do to decrease the emissions of greenhouse gases as well as to alleviate the effects of climate change?